-• This unit requires students to actively participate in physical activity.
+It is anticipated that two periods out of the five allocated periods each fortnight would be used to cover the theoretical component.
+This unit requires students to actively participate in physical activity.
 Students do not need to be playing in regular sport competition but should be interested in improving their own personal level of fitness.